 “I know you pansies had your family reunion today, but it’s come to my attention that Platoon 3 thinks that they can whoop your ass.”
 He whipped around and singled out Harris, as always .
 “The enemy takes no holidays, when you’re weak, they will strike.
 Move out!”

 I scrambled into my gear, grabbed my helmet and my M-16 A-2, and hit the tarmac running, with Harris right behind me.
 We climbed into the cattle car.
 It took off, and we bounced in the back of the transport shoulder to shoulder, holding our rifles .On the way, DI Jones explained our mission.
+“When we arrive, fan out and scan the perimeter.
+The enemy is over the ridge.
+In order to succeed at your mission, you’ll need to take out the tower and signal with a flare. “

 The transport came to a stop, we tumbled out like tumbleweeds, and took cover.
 DI Jones was right behind me and Harris, signaling commands.
 We started out, crawling through the mud, under barbed wire, holding our rifles clear of the muck.
 Making it through, we came to a tree line.
 Using the shelter of the trees, the DI quickly issued new commands.